astronomer/docs/astro/cloud-ide/run-cells.md

 ## Configure a GitHub repo for running cells

-You can run your code with additional dependencies that aren't configurable within the Cloud IDE, such as helper functions in an `include` folder, using the Astro Cloud IDE GitHub integration.
-The Cloud IDE loads files from your GitHub repository into the testing environment so that your cells have access to all required files.
+You can use the Astro Cloud IDE GitHub integration to run your code with additional dependencies that aren't configurable within the Cloud IDE, such as helper functions in an `include` folder.
+The Astro Cloud IDE loads files from your GitHub repository into the testing environment so that your cells can access all of the required files.

-1. If you haven't already, deploy your project to GitHub.
+1. Deploy your Astro Cloud IDE project to GitHub if you haven't already.
 See [Deploy a project](deploy-project.md).
+2. In the Cloud UI, select a Workspace and then click **Cloud IDE**.
+3. Select a project on the **Projects** page.
-2. Open your project in the Astro Cloud IDE.
-In the **GitHub Repo** pane, click **Configure**.
+4. In the **GitHub Repo** pane, click **Configure**.
-3. Configure the following values:
+5. Configure the following values:

     - **Clone GitHub repo during cell execution**: Click the toggle to allow the Cloud IDE to access your GitHub repository files when executing cells.
 Turn on this feature if you have cells that depend on helper files, such as helper functions in `include`.
     - **Disable auto sync in favor of manual sync**: Optional.
 Click the toggle to sync your repository only on a manual basis.
 When you click the toggle, a button appears in the pane that you can use to manually sync your GitHub repository to your Cloud IDE environment.

 ## Troubleshoot cell runs

-If you receive the error `Could not connect to cell execution environment` after running a cell, check the [Astro status page](https://status.astronomer.io/) to see whether the Astro control plane is currently experiencing issues.
-If the control plane is fully operational, contact [Astronomer support](https://cloud.astronomer.io/support) and share the error.
-Astronomer support might need to set up additional cloud infrastructure for the IDE to enable cell runs.
+If the error message `Could not connect to cell execution environment` appears after running a cell, check the [Astro status page](https://status.astronomer.io/) to determine the operational status of the Astro control plane.
+If the control plane is operational, contact [Astronomer support](https://cloud.astronomer.io/support) and share the error.
+To enable cell runs, Astronomer support might need to set up additional cloud infrastructure for the IDE.